tudoroancea/brains2/src/brains2/src/control/README.md

   expect the same number of points for this representations to facilitate the usage of splines in the OCP implementation.

-  > Roughly 200 points should be enough for up to 15m of local track.
+  > [!NOTE] Roughly 200 points should be enough for up to 15m of local track.

   The track progress values $s_i$ are also supposed to be consistent throughout the drive.
 This means that they should be extracted from the same global